SteuerberatungRieder/zahlen-zeit-zufriedenheit/content/en/_index.md

 ### Time

 Spending a lot of time does not necessarily lead to great returns or overall satisfaction.
 The amount of time spent is much more related to your efficiency and the working atmosphere.
 Is the cooperation respectful, are decisions made jointly, are the company's goals and strategy transparent and clear to everyone, is everyone pulling in the same direction?
 These are the decisive factors.

+### Happiness

+What do you long for the most?
+Which of your needs are being neglected?
+What makes you happy?
+How should your working life / everyday working life be organized so that the quality of life suits you?
+With our satisfaction factors, we will find out.
+After all, work is life (or do you feel “lifeless” during your work?
+Then it is high time for you to change)

 ### The soil on which everything flourishes